 - Support for executing multiple tasks simultaneously

-- Pausing and stopping task execution
+- Pausing and full stop of task execution

 - Moving individual tasks in the queue

-Working slots of tasks
+Working slots for tasks

-Task statuses in A-Parser
+Task statuses in the queue

 Each task has its own status, here is a list of possible states:

 |Waiting for a free slot to execute the task, a new task always enters the queue with this status

-|Task is paused, while holding a working slot, preventing the next tasks from starting|
+|The task is paused, while it holds the working slot, not allowing the next tasks to start

-|Task is completed - all requests are processed, the task goes to the completed tasks queue, the working slot is freed
+|The task is completed - all requests have been processed, the task moves to the completed tasks queue, the working slot is freed